-All these parameters have to be set accordingly to the radio module installed in the Veronte autopilot.
-Contact Embention if you need the details of your specific radio module.
+These parameters have to be set accordingly to the radio module installed in Veronte.

-- Radio Module: each autopilot has only one of the following radio modules P400/900, P900 and P2400.
-Select here the radio module installed. - Output power: set the desired power output. - Connection: Point to Point or Point Multi Point.
-That will depend on your mission and on the number of autopilots required in the same LOS network. - Address: Master or Slave.
-Select the role for each autopilot by selectig master or slave.
-By default the AIR unit is defined as slave and ground units as master. - Network address: the network address is a number that must be equal between autopilots using the same network.
-First the master's address should be filled in so when the slave's is set to the same value, the GND autopilot will find the AIR autopilot and bind a connection with it.
+- Radio Module: Each Veronte has only one of the following radio modules P400, P900 and P2400.
+Select here the radio module installed. - Output power: Sets the available power output. - Connection: Point to Point or Point Multi Point.
+By default all units are paired with PP connection. - Address: Master or Slave .
+Select the role for each Veronte by selectig Master or Slave.
+By default the air unit is defined as Slave and ground units as master. - Network address: the network address is a number that must be equal between Verontes using the same network. - Packet retransmission: Each data pack is sent as much times as defined here.

-By pressing Send the user sets all parameters .
+By pressing Send message, the user is able to send all these parameters to the Microhard module.